Huma Abedin: 2009–2015: State Department, Clinton Foundation, Teneo

-Clinton's 2016 presidential campaign
+2016 presidential campaign

 Starting in 2015, Abedin served as vice-chairperson for Hillary Clinton's 2016 campaign for president, while continuing to serve as personal assistant to Clinton.
 In her role as the campaign's vice-chairperson, she screened and interviewed applicants for key campaign roles, including campaign manager Robby Mook, and was the primary channel for communications with Clinton before the campaign officially began.
-After Republican presidential candidate Donald Trump proposed banning Muslims from entering the United States, Abedin wrote an email to Clinton supporters calling herself "a proud Muslim" and criticized Trump's plan as "literally (writing) racism into our law books".
+After Republican presidential candidate Donald Trump proposed banning travel from Muslim countries into the United States, Abedin wrote an email to Clinton supporters calling herself "a proud Muslim" and criticized Trump's plan as "literally (writing) racism into our law books".

-Memoir
+2017-present

 Abedin wrote a memoir titled Both/And: A Life in Many Worlds, published in November 2021.
-The book covers her childhood in Saudi Arabia, her Muslim faith, her time as an aide to Clinton and her relationship with ex-husband former Democratic Representative Anthony Weiner.
+The book covers her childhood in Saudi Arabia, her Muslim faith, her time as an aide to Clinton and her relationship with her estranged husband, former Democratic Representative Anthony Weiner.
 She has said that writing the book was a therapeutic process, helping her work through a tumultuous time as a result of Weiner's multiple scandals.
 In the memoir, Abedin also explores the multiple identities that have shaped her, in particular being born in Michigan and then raised in Saudi Arabia by a Pakistani father and an Indian mother.

 In the memoir, Abedin wrote that in the mid-2000s, an unnamed U.S. senator had "kissed me, pushing his tongue into my mouth, pressing me back on the sofa"; she wrote that she had "buried" the incident until accusations of sexual assault against Supreme Court justice Brett Kavanaugh in 2018 triggered her memory.
 In an interview with CBS News Sunday Morning to promote the book, she said she did not feel that the senator was sexually assaulting her in that moment.

-Abedin appeared on the podcast, The Literary City with Ramjee Chandran, to discuss her memoir.
-She says the title of the book best describes the plurality she feels in her daily life and her career.

-Debunked accusations by Republican members of Congress
+As of May 2023, Abedin was Hillary Clinton's chief of staff.